smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 the test by ignoring it.
 This might be covering a very real problem caused by the change and understanding the root cause is important.

-Tests that are configured to only run when explicitly requested are similar but I think more acceptable for short periods of time.
+Tests that are configured to only run when explicitly requested are similar, but I think more acceptable for short periods of time.
 They represent a conscious choice that the test should only be run in specific circumstances.
 The tests could become completely broken before you try to run them.
 As a result it is